mendhak/waveshare-epaper-display/README.md

 Next, modify `screen-custom.svg` and change the various x, y, font size values to adjust its appearance and position.
 You can add more values by adding more SVG elements for custom_value_2, custom_value_3, and so on, and set its value in the `output_dict` in `screen-custom.get.py`.

+## How to use a different display language

+The default locale of the system will be used to generate the time and date formats, including month and day names.

+If the default locale isn't working well, use the following instructions to set en_GB as the 'default', or to try other languages.

+To know the current default locale, run `locale`.
+To know all the locales installed on the system, use `locale -a`.

+To install a new locale, go through the locale wizard:

+    sudo dpkg-reconfigure locales

+Select the locales you want to install, be sure to pick the ones that have `.UTF-8` in the name.

+Edit the `env.sh` file and at the top, set the language like so:

+    export LANG=en_GB.UTF-8

+The next time `run.sh` runs, the output should have the chosen language.

-## Using a different font
+## How to use a different font

-This is an optional step.
 The default font is set to `sans-serif` which on a Raspberry Pi defaults to DejaVu Sans.
-It's a decent font, wide, and visible.
+It's a decent font, wide, and visible, and works for most western languages.

 In this example I'll replace it with Noto Sans.
 First run this command, it will show the current font being used.